nkostin4/deploy-artix/README.md

 ## What does this script do?

-This is a bootstrapping script that is meant to be run after installing Artix Linux (ideally witht the OpenRC init system).
+This is a bootstrapping script that is meant to be run after installing Artix Linux (ideally with the OpenRC init system).
 Specifically, it

 - Installs the programs in the `progs.csv` file.
 - Deploys [my dotfiles](https://github.com/nkostin4/circles).